selfrefactor/rambda/README.md

 - Remove file extension in `main` property in `package.json` in order to allow `experimental-modules`.
 See also this Ramda's PR - https://github.com/ramda/ramda/pull/2678/files

 - Import `R.indexBy`/`R.when`/`R.zipObj`/`R.propEq`/`R.complement` changes from recent `@types/ramda` release.

+- `R.tryCatch` stop supporting asynchronous functions; the previous behaviour is exported to *Rambdax* as `R.tryCatchAsync`

 6.3.1